 Safer Recruitment training

 If you are an individual who would like to attend a face-to-face course in your area, your first call should be to your Local Authority or Local Safeguarding Children Board (LSCB) training coordinator.
 Many LSCBs run regular Safer Recruitment courses or can provide contact details for their preferred providers.
 Alternatively, you may wish to contact LFF for details of accredited trainers in your area.

 Schools, colleges and other organisations often benefit from booking in-house Safer Recruiitment whereby an accredited trainer comes to your own setting to deliver to your leadership team, HR colleagues, governors, etc. Again, your LSCB may provide this or LFF can provide you with a list of accredited trainers in your region.

 Train the Trainer

 LFF provides TtT courses centrally and for Local Authorities or LSCBs who wish to develop a team of Safer Recruitment trainers in their own locality.
 Generally speaking, individuals wishing to become SR trainers will have relevant practical experience such as child protection, human resources, school governance, etc., or will be an experienced trainer/facilitator in a related field.
 See the Lucy Faithfull Foundation website for more information

 We are very pleased that Nadhim Zahawi MP, Parliamentary Under-Secretary of State for Children & Families, has written the foreword for our new 'Guidance for safe working practice' for professionals working in education settings' 2022 on 15/02/22.
-The original guidance was developed by a DfES network in 2005, revised in 2009.
-This 2015 update has been produced in consultation with representatives from CAPE, local authorities and other stakeholders and incorporates both the GSWP Covid addendum (2020) and KCSIE expectations around low level concern reporting.
+The original guidance was developed by a DfES network in 2005, revised in 2009 and 2015.
+This 2019 update has been produced in consultation with representatives from CAPE, local authorities and other stakeholders and incorporates both the GSWP Covid addendum (2020) and KCSIE expectations around low level concern reporting.
 We hope that you will find this (non-statutory) guidance helpful when developing your staff behaviour policy / code of conduct.